dagger/dagger/docs/common/guidelines/1227-contributing.md

 ## Package Style Guide

-If you're contributing CUE packages, be sure to follow the [Package Coding Style](./1226-coding-style.md) guide as well.
+If you're contributing to the project, be sure to follow the code style guides in our documentation.

 ## GitHub Workflow